Kuala Lumpur Cost of Living 2026: Rent, Food, Transport & Tips

 Telegram

-You’ll typically need about 3,000–3,500 RM/month to cover a city‑centre 1‑bedroom, utilities and transport; outside the centre you can drop to roughly 1,700–2,300 RM.
-Utilities plus internet run about 230 RM, a monthly transit pass ~50 RM, groceries are affordable and hawker meals often under 10 RM.
-Expect higher setup costs (deposits, furniture, visas) initially.
+You’ll typically need about 3,000–3,500 RM a month to cover a city-centre 1-bedroom apartment, utilities and transport.
+Outside the centre you can drop to roughly 1,700–2,300 RM.
+Utilities plus internet run about 367 RM, a monthly transit pass costs ~50 RM, groceries stay affordable and hawker meals often come in under 10 RM.
+Expect higher setup costs for deposits, furniture and visas at the start.
 Keep this baseline in mind if you want a detailed monthly breakdown and saving tips.

 Cost Breakdown: Housing, Rent and Utilities